Beauvais

 Train (TER)

-There's no train station at Beauvais airport itself, so you first take the Corolis Line 6 local bus (or a short taxi) into Beauvais town to reach the SNCF station.
-From there, a TER regional train runs to Paris Gare du Nord, then you'll need the RER B south to Antony, and finally the automated Orlyval shuttle into the terminals.
-It's the cheapest way to go — €, sometimes €€ once Orlyval's premium fare is added — but it's also the slowest, often close to 2 hours before you've even reached Antony.
+Since there is no train station at Beauvais Airport, you must first take the Corolis Line 6 local bus (or a short taxi) into the town of Beauvais in order to get to the SNCF station.
+Then you take a TER regional train to Paris Gare du Nord, after which you have to go on the RER B towards Antony, and finally use the automated Orlyval shuttle to reach the terminals.
+This is the cheapest option—costing €, or €€ when the Orlyval premium fare is included—but it is also the slowest, usually taking nearly two hours before you have even reached Antony.

-Cons: three separate legs before you even reach Orly; Orlyval charges a premium fare on top of RER B that catches people out; hard work with a lot of luggage.
+Cons: You have to change three times before you even get to Orly; Orlyval imposes a premium fare on top of the RER B fare, which catches people by surprise; it involves a lot of effort together with heavy luggage.

 Long-Distance Bus